LehighISECourses/ISE407-Assignment-2/README.md

     these data structures.
 In a future assignment, you will be asked to build on what you do here and empirically test matrix multiplication methods using your data structures.
-    1. Implement **and document** a sparse matrix data structures in Julia.
+    1. Implement **and document** a sparse matrix data structure in Julia.
 You should support both CSC and CSR formats (you can research what these stand for and how they work).
 You should include methods for converting to/from dense matrices by implementing the `copyto()` method.
-You should also support in-place convertion back and forth between CSC and CSR, as well as computing the transpose.
+You should also support in-place convertion t/from CSC and CSR, as well as computing the transpose.
+Implement a series of tests to demonstrate your implementation is working as expected (generate random matrices, convert in different ways, ensure the results are the same, etc.)
     1. Do a theoretical comparison of the efficiency with which such a sparse matrix can be initialized with random elements versus that with which a dense matrix can be initialized.
 Derive the appropriate running time functions under the